Arterial Blood Gases (ABGs) Explained

 Next, examine the PaCO2.
 This will determine if the changes in the blood gas are due to the respiratory system or metabolically driven.
 In combination with the HCO3, the nurse will be able to fully comprehend the blood gas.

-Below is a chart that contains the different values and determining if the cause is respiratory or metabolic-driven, and if, to what degree, the patient is compensating for the pH.
+Below is a chart that contains the different values and determines if the cause is respiratory or metabolic-driven, and if, to what degree, the patient is compensating for the pH.
 This will enable the medical team to treat the patient adequately.

 |Compensated respiratory acidosis||↓||↑||↑|